gfredericks/eiPlog/README.markdown

 **PUT /applications/:appname**
 **DELETE /applications/:appname**
-Internally marks application and its events as deleted and moves all its logs to the archive table
+Internally marks application and its events as deleted and moves all its logs to the archive table.
+This **cannot** be undone through the API (it **can** be undone through direct SQL calls to the database, but that should not be done lightly, as it may create a naming conflict if a new application with the same name has been created).

 ## Managing Event Types